HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

 As a result, capturing individual listeners' personalised \ac{HRTF} remains an important area of active research.
-It has been shown in the past that many approaches can be deployed for this task of \ac{HRTF} individualisation, including acoustic measurements \cite{Engel2022a}, \ac{3D} scans \cite{Ziegelwanger2015a}, modelling the morphological geometric information of the listener's ears \cite{Katz2001a, Stitt2021} and selecting the best-fitting \ac{HRTF} from a database of already-measured ones.
-This best-fitting \ac{HRTF} selection is often made using morphology-based methods \cite{Geronazzo2019, Zotkin2003} or perceptual-based methods (e.g. using individual preference \cite{Katz2012}, localisation accuracy or both \cite{Kim2020, Zagala2020}).
+It has been shown in the past that many approaches can be deployed for this task of \ac{HRTF} individualisation, including acoustic measurements \cite{Engel2023}, \ac{3D} scans \cite{Ziegelwanger2015a}, modelling the morphological geometric information of the listener's ears \cite{Katz2001, Stitt2021} and selecting the best-fitting \ac{HRTF} from a database of already-measured ones.
+This best-fitting \ac{HRTF} selection is often made using morphology-based methods \cite{Geronazzo2019, Zotkin2003} or perceptual-based methods (e.g. using individual preference \cite{Katz2012} and/or localisation accuracy \cite{Kim2020, Zagala2020}).
 An overview of some of the most common methods can be found in \cite{Picinali2022}.

 The acoustic measurement \cite{Carpentier2014} is still considered the gold standard of these different approaches.
 The downside to performing this acoustic measurement is the expensive custom setup required and the time it takes.
-This is because numerous \acp{IR} need to be measured around the individual where the number of \acp{IR} can range anywhere from 200 to 3000 \cite{Engel2022a}.
-Faster measurement methods exist \cite{Zotkin2006, Richter2016}, but the equipment specifications and cost are usually very high.
+This is because numerous \acp{IR} need to be measured around the individual, with numbers ranging anywhere from 200 to 3000 \cite{Engel2023}.
+This process can be sped up by taking advantage of interlaced sine sweeps \cite{Farina2000}, but this often only makes the elevation measurements faster.
+Other methods do exist \cite{Zotkin2006, Richter2016} that aim to improve the time performance of the \ac{HRTF} measurement, but the equipment specifications and cost are usually very high.